-While chatting with a city manager at the recent Florida City and County Managers Association (FCCMA) Annual Conference, we were introduced to some cool phrasing for a concept we are well familiar with: the STP.
-No, no, not the great 90s rock band.
-This STP is the Same Ten People that show up to your town hall meetings, call city hall enthusiastically, and comment with gusto on your city’s Facebook pages.
+One of the most strategic relationships in local government is that between a City or County Manager and their council.
+Oftentimes, these stakeholders are faced with a common occurrence, called the STP.
+This STP is the Same Ten People that show up to your town hall meetings, call city hall enthusiastically, and comment with gusto on your city or county’s Facebook pages.
 The challenge of the STP is that all too often, they are some of the only voices that council members have a chance to hear.
-In fact, sometimes the STP represent the few directly engaged citizens with whom the city actually interacts.
+In fact, sometimes the STP represent the few directly engaged citizens with whom the local government actually interacts.
 This makes the STP a small but powerful group because more often than not, cities are making policy decisions based on the feedback of a truly minute percentage of their residents.
 The STP are active constituents and shouldn’t be disregarded, but they often have a much louder voice than the number of people they represent.

 The Demise of The Town Hall

 With these kinds of bleak numbers and ever decreasing rates of democratic participation on the local level, cities are asking, who do we listen to when the loudest voice in the room (the metaphorical and literal room) doesn’t necessarily represent the rest of the community?
-How does a city make decisions based on resident input when most residents aren’t engaging with the city to provide their input?
+How does a city or county make decisions based on resident input when most residents aren’t engaging with them to provide their input?

 Overcoming the Noise of Social Media

-In stark contrast to citizen engagement through channels like town hall meetings, the Pew Center released new statistics on social media use in the United Statesthree months ago (March 2018), finding that the majority of American adults use social media.
-Pew reported, by age group, that about 88% of 18- to 29-year-olds are social media users.
-For those 30 to 49 years-old, the number is 78%; 64% among those ages 50 to 64; and finally 37% among Americans 65 and older.
+In stark contrast to citizen engagement through channels like town hall meetings, the Pew Center released new statistics on social media use in the United States in 2019, finding that the majority of American adults use social media.
+Pew reported, by age group, that about 90% of 18- to 29-year-olds are social media users.
+For those 30 to 49 years-old, the number is 82%; 69% among those ages 50 to 64; and finally 40% among Americans 65 and older.
 Additionally, not only are Americans using social media, they are using it on a regular basis.
 Across all demographic groups, the study reported that approximately 75% of Facebook users are daily users.
 What does this mean for cities?
-It means that unless your city is composed of only residents above the age of 65, a vast majority of your community is on social media.
+It means that unless your locality is composed of only residents above the age of 65, a vast majority of your community is on social media.

-If cities can tap into social media and begin to understand and analyze what their communities have to say in the channels they are already engaged in, the city can learn a whole lot.
-Effectively, the city can identify when the STP is really speaking for the community at large, and when a disgruntled citizen with either too much at stake or too much time on their hands is representing only their own interests, as loudly as they may be doing so.
+If cities and counties can tap into social media and begin to understand and analyze what their communities have to say in the channels they are already engaged in, they can learn a whole lot.
+Effectively, local government leaders can identify when the STP is really speaking for the community at large, and when a disgruntled citizen with either too much at stake or too much time on their hands is representing only their own interests, as loudly as they may be doing so.